theightcoder8/SQL-Youtube-Spotify-Project/README.md

 # SQL-Youtube-Spotify-Project
--Answering basic Stakeholder questions
+Answering basic Stakeholder questions

--Which songs have the highest danceability score?
+Which songs have the highest danceability score?

--What is the average loudness of songs by a particular artist?
+What is the average loudness of songs by a particular artist?

 Which album has the highest average energy score?

 Which tracks have the highest speechiness scores?

 How many tracks have a tempo greater than a certain value?

 Which tracks have a duration greater than a certain value?

 Which tracks have both a high danceability score and a high valence score?

 How many licensed music videos are there in the YouTube data?

 Which artists have the most views on YouTube?

 How many comments have been left on YouTube videos by a particular artist?

 Which songs from Spotify have the most views on YouTube?